 Editor's note: the roaming scenario for network slice instance selection is FFS.

-The NSSF returns to the current AMF the Allowed NSSAI and the target AMF Set, or, based on configuration, the list of candidate AMF(s).
+The NSSF returns to the current AMF the Allowed NSSAI and the target AMF Set, serving NRF(s) corresponding to the Allowed S-NSSAI(s) or, based on configuration, the list of candidate AMF(s).
 It may return also information regarding rejection causes for S-NSSAI(s) not included in the Allowed NSSAI which were part of the Requested NSSAI.